CodeLexis/huntela/contrib/python/README.md

 {'confidence': 1, 'index': 0, 'value': 'a'}
 ```

-With a variety of powerful algorithms to choose from, finding what you're looking for has never been easier.
+With a variety of algorithms to choose from, finding what you're looking for has never been easier.

 From binary search to linear search and more, Huntela has everything you need to
 quickly and efficiently search through your data.
 With a simple, intuitive interface